 Place pan outside if temperatures are cold enough, or in the freezer if they are not.
 We put ours out on the fire escape overnight.

-After it freezes you need to float the pan momentarily in a pan of hot water to release the ice.
-In the morning we hung it on our
+After it freezes you may need to float the pan momentarily in a pan of hot water to release the ice.
+As you can see, in the morning we hung the ice wreath our

 garden gate which leads out into an idyllic snow covered woodland fire escape.

 Even with simple fir needles stolen from the Christmas tree, an ice wreath is cheerful: